 Conservation and preservation of our heritage are tremendous burdens on the limited resources of museums, National Trust properties, historic houses, libraries and gardens.
 Volunteers help them in non-specialist but vital ways by caring for collections, recording documents, guiding and stewarding.
-Heritage Volunteers help to keep them accessible for all.
+Heritage Volunteers help to keep our heritage accessible for all.

 All groups work with enthusiasm and expertise and their efforts are greatly appreciated by the Museums.
-We are pleased to say that our teams have gained National Recognition for their work and in 2016, a Falmouth DFAS Volunteer won a prestigious National Award.
+We are pleased to say that our teams have gained National Recognition for their work and in 2016, one of our Volunteers won a prestigious National Award.

-To see in more detail the work that has been and is currently being undertaken, select from the menu, click on the links below or here for the Helston Museum.
+To see in more detail some of the work that has been and is currently being undertaken, click on the links below:

-A Book Conservation Group working in the Bartlett Library at the National Maritime Museum Cornwall.
+Book Conservation Group currently working in the Bartlett Library at the National Maritime Museum Cornwall.

-A Churchyard Recording Group working at St. Mawnan Church, researching graves which have an historical or social interest.
+Churchyard Recording Group worked at St. Mawnan Church researching graves which have a historical or social interest.

-An Exotic Plant History Group researching the part played by the ports of Falmouth and Penryn in bringing new plants to the UK.
+Exotic Plant History Group researched the part played by the ports of Falmouth and Penryn in bringing new plants to the UK.

-A Nationwide Community Group researching lost plays written and performed during the First World War.
+Nationwide Community Group researched lost plays written and performed during the First World War.